HomeDing/homeding.github.io/Example-HomeBlink.md

+# The HomeDing - HomeBlink Example

-# How to setup your first HomeDing
+## How to setup your first HomeDing

 The BlinkDing Example is a perfect project that you can use for your first experience with the HomeDing library.
 It only requires a NodeMCU Board